 I think it's fair to doubt that Betty White actually said this; the photo came originally from an AARP ad campaign.
-As I've said before, that's one trouble with memes: people seem to take for granted that the person pictures said the words attributed to them.
+As I've said before, that's one trouble with memes: people seem to take for granted that the person pictured said the words attributed to them.
 If I were White, I'd be displeased.
 (There's a meme someone should make: White looking severely over her shades and saying, "Don't put words in my mouth, bitch."
 Maybe I'll make that one myself.)

 The friend who shared the image commented, "This has always bugged me too."
 Well, she's a retired elementary school teacher, but her own posts on Facebook aren't always immaculate in their grammar, spelling, or punctuation; physician, heal thyself.

 Most obnoxious here is the class snobbery, by a bigot who doesn't even have the guts to express it in her or his own voice, but hides behind a celebrity.
 And I don't get where Wal-mart comes into this.
-Pronouncing "ask" as "axe" is usually associated with African-American speech; Walmart is usually stereotypically associated with white trash, though I bet my friend shops there regularly herself.
-Ironically, though, "axe" appears to be the original word, dating back to Old English.
+Pronouncing "ask" as "axe" is usually associated with African-American speech nowadays; Walmart is usually stereotypically associated with white trash, though I bet my friend shops there regularly herself.
+Ironically, however, "axe" appears to be the original word, dating back to Old English.
 It survives in several regional variations of modern English.
 "Ask," historically speaking, is the corruption of the correct word by the illiterate rabble.
 This is a pitfall of a lot of linguistic proscriptivism: the forms that proscriptivists believe are correct often weren't always correct, and may not be correct even today.

 Then today another Facebook friend shared this meme:

 called her out on this sort of thing before, so I was harsher in my comments this time: "Being a grammar bigot is like being any other kind of bigot.
 You can do it if you want, but don't be surprised when people draw their conclusions."